personium/website/src/user_guide/003_Auth.md

 ### Token type

-Many tokens have been introduced to access data.
-The table below shows the summary.
+Many tokens have been introduced to access data and they are summarized in the table below.

 | Token type | Description | Expiration date |
 |----|----|----|